samjhopkins9/SalaryModel_RF/README.md

     ### README.md: this file -- overview of the project.
     ### docs:
         - Presentation.pdf: slideshow presentation of the project.
         - Report.html: written project report.
 Similar content to presentation, but more detailed and verbose.
+Includes citations.
+        - Report.pdf: pdf version of report.html.

     ### run.sh: runs project, renders into index.html and opens in browser.
     ### data: